LazaUK/AIFoundry-Agents-LogicApps/README.md

 * Accepting a `location` parameter from the agent.
 * Constructing the necessary JSON `payload`.
 * Calling the `invoke_logic_app` method from the `AzureLogicAppTool` class.
-* Formating the result into a standardized JSON response that the agent can easily parse.
+* Formating the result into a standardised JSON response that the agent can easily parse.

 ``` Python
 def create_weather_forecast_function(logic_app_tool: AzureLogicAppTool, logic_app_name: str) -> Callable[[str], str]: